xsf3190/oracle-to-github-backup/README.md

 Current implementation includes schema export dump and log files, Apex application exports, ORDS metadata, object and system grants, TABLE and PACKAGE definitions.

-Restores from GITHUB into a target ADB identified by DB LINK.
+Restores from GITHUB into a target ADB identified by DB LINK, keeping last 30 imported schemas.

 Individual file exports should not exceed GITHUB recommendation of 50MB.